INDIGENOUS SOVEREIGNTY

 This Interactive Map Shows Which Indigenous Lands You Live On

-In addition to the map, the website includes a teacher’s guide to creating a lesson about Indigenous land, as well as geotagged lists of Indigenous languages and treaties.
+In addition to the map, the website includes a teacher’s guide to creating a lesson about Indigenous land, as well as geotagged lists of Native languages and treaties.
 Users can click on a language to see where it’s spoken, or on a treaty to examine the area involved in a particular “Indian Land Cession.”
 Cessions, or treaties, occurred when colonial settlers like the United States or Britain successfully offered money or goods to Native peoples in exchange for their territory.
 The practice, peacefully exploitative in the early colonization of North America, turned violent by the turn of the 19th century, when colonists began more violent campaigns to force Indigenous people from their ancestral land.

 To encourage recognition of that long history of displacement, Native Land Digital also provides a guide to territory acknowledgements.